Bike Friendly Transit

 Parking Your Bike

-Free bike parking is available at most Capital Metro bus stops, MetroRapid stations, MetroRail stations and all Park & Rides.
-Use of the parking spaces is on a first come, first served basis.
+Free bike parking is available on a first come, first served basis at most Capital Metro bus stops, MetroRapid and MetroRail stations and all Park & Rides.

 - Always approach the bus from the curb.
 Never ride around to the front of a bus from the street side.

-- Please don't wait in the street with your bike as the bus approaches.
+- Don't wait in the street with your bike as the bus approaches.

 - Before stepping in front of the bus to load your bike, make eye contact with the bus operator.